-Blue Creek is the largest Lower Klamath River tributary and provides approximately 40 miles of anadromous habitat for chinook, coho, steelhead, coastal cutthroat trout, and multiple lamprey species (Figures 1 - 2).
-Blue Creek contains the highest quality habitat of all Lower Klamath River tributaries and therefore was identified as the number one priority watershed for restoration in the LKRSB (Gale and Randolph 2000).
+Blue Creek is the largest Lower Klamath River tributary and provides approximately 40 miles of anadromous habitat for chinook, coho, steelhead, coastal cutthroat trout, and multiple lamprey species (Figure 1).
+Blue Creek contains the highest quality habitat of all Lower Klamath River tributaries and therefore was identified as the number one priority watershed for restoration in the Lower Klamath Sub-Basin Watershed Restoration Plan (Gale and Randolph 2000).
 Priority restoration objectives identified included reducing sediment delivery rates throughout the watershed and reestablishing healthy, native conifer and hardwood riparian forests in the lower valley.
 Field investigations conducted by the Yurok Tribal Fisheries Program (YTFP) over the last decade have documented moderate channel instability and substantial riparian dysfunction occurring in lower Blue Creek.
 A logical approach to remediate channel and riparian dysfunction is to understand how the watershed has responded to various magnitudes of disturbance over different time scales.

-From 1996 to 1998 YTFP conducted Level IV habitat surveys and large wood inventories in Blue Creek and all of the major tributaries as part of the initial sub-basin restoration planning effort (Tables 1 - 2).
-YTFP has conducted salmonid spawning surveys in the watershed since 1994, monitored juvenile salmonid outmigrantion since 1995, and collected juvenile coho abundance data in the upper reaches from 2001 - 2004 (Figure 66).
+From 1996 to 1998 YTFP conducted Level IV habitat surveys and large wood inventories in Blue Creek and all of the major tributaries as part of the initial sub-basin restoration planning effort.
+YTFP has conducted salmonid spawning surveys in the watershed since 1994, monitored juvenile salmonid outmigrantion since 1995, and collected juvenile coho abundance data in the upper reaches from 2001 - 2004 (Figure 2).
 These efforts have provided critical information regarding factors limiting each salmonid species and age class in this watershed.
-To address upslope sediment concerns, the YTWRP completed a road inventory of Blue Creek in 1999 and has since implemented limited road decommissioning and upgrading activities in the watershed.
-YTEP currently operates a stream gage in the watershed to document long-term hydrologic patterns and statistics.
+To address upslope sediment concerns, the Yurok Tribal Watershed Restoration Program (YTWRP) completed a road inventory of Blue Creek in 1999 and has since implemented limited road decommissioning and upgrading activities in the watershed.
+The Yurok Tribe Environmental Program (YTEP) currently operates a stream gage in the watershed to document long-term hydrologic patterns and statistics.
 Blue Creek stream gage data can be accessed along with other Tribal operated water quantity and quality stations at: http://exchange.yuroktribe.nsn.us/lrgsclient/stations/stations.html.

-YTFP conducted an assessment of the fluvial corridor of lower Blue Creek to document changes in channel pattern, valley morphology, and riparian vegetation over time.
+YTFP recently initiated an assessment of the fluvial corridor of lower Blue Creek to document changes in channel pattern, valley morphology, and riparian function over time.
 This assessment is based on geomorphic mapping, aerial photograph analysis, topographic surveys, other field evidence, and a compilation of information from previous studies and written accounts.
-This process allowed YTFP to identify factors currently limiting channel stability and riparian vegetation; and to evaluate stresses and resiliency of channel and riparian habitats from natural or anthropogenic disturbances.
+This process allowed YTFP to identify factors currently limiting channel stability and riparian function; and to evaluate stresses and resiliency of channel and riparian habitats from natural or anthropogenic disturbances.
 This level of assessment was needed to address cumulative effects resulting from land management practices, large flood events, and feral cattle grazing occurring over the last 150 years.
 The goal was to develop restoration prescriptions for lower Blue Creek that would result in short- and long-term benefits to Klamath Basin fish, wildlife, and riparian forests.